 Two-Slot vs. Three-Slot Outlets

 The outlets we use today have a narrow "hot" slot, a wide "neutral" slot, and a roundish "ground" slot.
 Older receptacles had only two slots—the hot and the neutral.
-As mentioned, the ground is for safety.
-If something goes wrong with the appliance, the cord or the outlet, the ground provides a path for the electricity, leading it back to your home's breaker box and safely into the earth.
-Without a ground, the electricity looks for the easiest path it can find, and sometimes that path is through your body.
+As mentioned, the ground pathway in an electrical system is for safety.
+If something goes wrong with the appliance, the cord, or the outlet, the ground system provides a secondary path for the electricity, leading it back to your home's breaker box and safely into the earth.
+While the physics are complicated, you can think of the grounding system as a means by which "leaking" electricity can find its way back to the ground without causing harm.
+Without a grounding system the electricity looks for the easiest path it can find, and sometimes that path is through your body.
 Pain or sometimes tragedy can result.

 The Truth About Ground Plug Adapters

-If you have a plastic wall box, the adapter will do nothing at all, since there will be no continuous metal pathway back to the service panel. even if there is a metal box, it doesn't necessarily mean there's a ground path.
-A lot of older houses have metal boxes and no conduit (just nonmetallic cable with no ground wire).
+However, ff you have a plastic wall box, the adapter will do nothing at all, since there is no continuous metal pathway back to the service panel.
+Even if there is a metal box, it doesn't necessarily mean there's a ground path.
+A lot of older houses have metal boxes and no conduit—just nonmetallic cable with no ground wire.

 Testing for Ground